Date | Type | Place | Application deadline |

 An Entrustable Professional Activity (EPA) is a critical part of professional work that can be identified as a unit to be entrusted to a trainee once sufficient competence has been reached.
 The key factor is Entrustment.
 The trainee is not only capable of tackling the particular procedures or units independently but he can be trusted to do this by his tutor(s).
 The units listed include the competencies that surround these procedures that are further explained in the Syllabus.
 The 5 levels of competence can be found in the Curriculum.

-The eligibility fee is to be paid when the candidate register for the certification.
+The eligibility fee is to be paid when the applicant registers for the exam.

-The examination fees should be paid once the eligibility of the candidate has been confirmed, to finalise the registration of the candidate for the examination.
+The examination fee should be paid once the eligibility of the applicant has been confirmed, within two weeks following confirmation of selection, to finalise the registration for the examination.

-Reasonable cancellations within 30 days of the exam will be considered on a case by case basis.
-Supporting documentation may be required.
+Reasonable cancellations within 30 days of the exam will be considered on a case by case basis at the discretion of the Board of Examination.
+Supporting documentation is required.

-For those who have been assessed eligible, you may postpone for up to 24 months.
-After 24 months you must go through the eligibility assessment again.
+For those who have been assessed eligible, you may postpone for up to 24 months without having to pass and pay the eligibility assessment again.
+After 24 months you must go through the eligibility assessment again and pay its fee.

 The examination will be conducted in English and consists of two 50-60 min “viva voce sessions”, each session to be adjudicated by two examiners and consisting of two parts: